7 Amazon Kitchen Finds I Bought That Were Worth Every Single Penny

 I resisted buying a Dutch oven for an embarrassingly long time because I thought it was one of those things that serious cooks had, and I was not a serious cook.

-Then I bought one, a 5.5-quart enameled cast iron pot in a deep dusty blue, and I made soup in it on a Sunday, and I sat down and cried a little at how good it tasted.
+Then I bought one, a 5.5-quart enameled cast iron pot in a deep dusty blue, and I made soup in it on a Sunday, and I sat down and cried a little at how good it tasted (just kidding).

-The Lodge version on Amazon sits around 80 to 100 dollars depending on the sale, and it is one of the Amazon kitchen finds I recommend to every single person who tells me they want to cook more at home.
+The Lodge version on Amazon sits around 80 to 100 dollars, depending on the sale, and it is one of the Amazon kitchen finds I recommend so much.

 The Drawer Organizer That Gave Me Back Ten Minutes Every Morning